-2. Refunds for Students Who Withdraw On or Before the First Day of Class

-If tuition and fees are collected in advance of the start date of classes and you do not begin class or you withdraw on the first day of class, no more than \$100 of the tuition and the applicable STRF fees will be retained by the institution.

-3. Refunds for Students Enrolled Prior to Visiting the Institution

-Students who have not visited William M. Maguy School of Education Campus prior to enrollment can withdraw without a penalty within three days following either attendance at a regularly scheduled orientation or following a tour of the facility and inspection of the equipment.
+- 2. Refunds for Students Who Withdraw On or Before the First Day of Class If tuition and fees are collected in advance of the start date of classes and you do not begin class or you withdraw on the first day of class, no more than \$100 of the tuition and the applicable STRF fees will be retained by the institution. - 3.
+Refunds for Students Enrolled Prior to Visiting the Institution Students who have not visited William M. Maguy School of Education Campus prior to enrollment can cancel the enrollment agreement and obtain a refund for charges paid through attendance at the first class session or the seventh calendar day after enrollment, whichever is later.
+A tour of the facility and inspection of the equipment will be conducted during the first day of class.